patrickbwarren/transam-triton/TRIMCC.md

 etc
 ```
 (the `-C` option prints the information out in the most useful format).
 From this one can see the tape header ends with the byte sequence `20
 04 78 16` where the last two bytes are the end address of the code in
 little-endian format as required by the tape header.
 Hence the actual
 code from starts at `0x4b`.
-To disassemble this one would incorporate
+To disassemble this therefore one can use:
-the knowledge that the compiled code starts from `0x1602` and run
 ```
 ./disasm8080.py -u -b -f 3 -s 0x4b -a 0x1602 HEX2DEC_TAPE
 ```
-with the result
+The result is:
 ```
 1602            ORG     1602
 1602  11 4E 16  LXI     D,164E